1871fotc/fotc/docs/index.md

 If you enter via the Richer Street back gate, to get to Canon Garland Place:

-- turn right into Dr. Lillian Cooper Drive (previously Boundary Road) and continue to the Shelter Shed
+- turn right into Dr. Lilian Cooper Drive (previously Boundary Road) and continue to the Shelter Shed
 - veer left at the Shelter Shed down the one‑way William Brown Avenue (previously 14th Avenue)
 - at the end, turn right into Emma Miller Avenue (previously 8th Avenue) to arrive behind Canon Garland Place, where you can park on the right side of the road